Absence – The Law

 - The final decision rests with the school.

 We hope that parents will find this brief summary clarifies the situation.
 If you require further information please access the Attendance Policy on the policies section of this website, along with the information leaflet and Request for Leave of Absence form.
 Generally we have no cause for concern in that most pupils attend school willingly and are away infrequently.
 A small number are reducing their chances of doing well and benefiting from school and also causing extra work and problems to both themselves and school by not following the procedures or being away unnecessarily.
-Most people would agree that it is part of a school’s job to instill good work practices and these include good attendance, punctuality etc.
+Most people would agree that it is part of a school’s job to instill good work practices and these include good attendance and punctuality.